Aram I: Inter-religious dialogue

 In 2000, he indicated that he had no problem with the substance of Dominus Iesus, the document on relativism of the Holy Office of the Catholic Church, but faulted it for its unecumenical language.

+On 18 May 2026, he visited Pope Leo XIV in the Vatican, and suggested a new ecumenical council ("Vatican III").

 Awards

 Baselios MarThoma Didymos I, the Catholicos of the East and Malankara Metropolitan (Primate of the Malankara Orthodox Church), conferred the Order of St. Thomas, the most prestigious honor of the Church, on Aram I on February 27, 2010, at Kolenchery, India.